 Of course, the most effective way of managing a fishhook injury is to prevent it from happening at all.

-You can help avoid accidental hookings by wearing a wide-brimmed hat and sunglasses.
+You can avoid some accidental hookings, especially on the face, by wearing a wide-brimmed hat and sunglasses.

 Removing a hook

 Attach a 12-inch (30 cm) piece of string or dental floss around the curve of the hook.
 Simultaneously push down on the eye of the hook to disengage the barb and sharply tug the string in line with the axis of the hook (in the opposite direction the hook entered).
 The hook should come out easily.
 Remember to wear glasses to protect your own eyes from the flying hook.

 If this doesn’t work or if the barb is right below the skin, you can numb the area with ice or cold water if it’s available and push the point of the barb up through the skin.
 Then, snip off the barb and back the hook out.

 The Treatment Plan

 If the wound is bleeding, stopping the bleeding is your priority.
 Use a piece of wadded fabric—preferably sterile gauze—to apply direct pressure to the wound, and elevate the injured part of the body.

 Next, you need to clean and dress the wound.
 Using washed hands and rubber or latex gloves if available, scrub the skin around the wound, being careful not to get dirt or other debris into the wound, and irrigate it with clean, drinkable water.
 Then, cover the wound with a bandaid or other sterile dressing.